AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/remote-control/operating-the-remote.md

 Recording Groups and Palettes
 -----------------------------

-You can record groups and palettes using the <strong>Rec</strong> button on the remote, then click a workspace button as normal.
+You can record groups and palettes using the **Rec** button on the remote, then click a workspace button as normal.
 You can also hold down an empty button to quick record a group or palette.

 If you hold down a used palette button, the current programmer will be quick merged into the existing palette.

-<em>You cannot record cues using the remote.</em>
+*You cannot record cues using the remote.*